elsehow/signal-protocol/README.md

 A ratcheting forward secrecy protocol that works in synchronous and asynchronous messaging environments.

 This repository is forked from WhisperSystem's own [https://github.com/WhisperSystems/libsignal-protocol-javascript](libsignal-protocol-javascript), modified to support node and the browser.
+I use [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) as a drop-in native replacement for WebCrypto API.

+**WARNING: This code has NOT been reviewed by an experienced cryptographer.
+IT IS FOR RESEARCH ONLY!!!!!**

 You can read more about the signal protocol
 (formerly axolotl for its self-healing abilities)